 skid steer training outline

 Skid Steer training certification provides participants a general understanding of the safe and efficient operation of a Skid Steer.
-Participants will be able to identify specific health and safety hazards associated with operating
+Participants will be able to identify specific health and safety hazards associated with operating a Skid Steer.

 How Long Is Skid Steer Safety Training?